DharshiBalasubramaniyam/User-Authentication-System/README.md

  - Registration form with validations, error handlings and password hashing
  - login form with validations and error handlings
  - User can view profile and change their password after logined to the system.
- - forgot password using email verification (PHPMailer)
+ - Forgot password using email verification (PHPMailer)

 Database schema used:

 UAS

 User(uid, username, email, gender, passsword, reg_date)